fernandospr/java-wns/README.md

 Please check the Toast and Tile templates in the Links section to use the one you need.

+## Response headers
+The pushXXX methods of WnsService return an object of the WnsNotificationResponse type.
+This object contains the values specified in the Headers (Send notification response section) in the Links section.

+## Request optional headers
+There are pushXXX methods implementations that receive an object of the WnsNotificationRequestOptional type.
+You should create an object of this type and set the corresponding values, according to the Headers (Request parameters) in the Links Section.

 ## Links
 This library was built based on the following Microsoft documentation: